marcobabinski/pomodoro-react/README.md

 ## To do

-➖ Local Storage configuration save
+✔ Local Storage configuration save
 ➖ Play alarm on timer finish
-➖ Broser Notification
+✔ Broser Notification
 ✔ Motivational quotes
 ➖ Periodically change quotes
 ➖ More quotes

 ## Known Issues
-- Debug vars on main page
+None at the moment :D